 1. Complete your 2022/23 tax year payroll reporting

-If you use HMRC-recognised accounting software like FreeAgent to run your payroll then completing payroll reporting for the current tax year should be a breeze.
+If you use HMRC-recognised accounting software like FreeAgent to run your payroll, then reporting for the current tax year should be a breeze.
 FreeAgent sends your PAYE information directly to HMRC through a Full Payment Submission (FPS) every month, either on or before the day your employees are paid.

 Before you make your month 12 payroll submission you should check that:

 - the details of all your employees are included in your payroll

 - the correct payment date (i.e. the day on or before the day you pay your employees) is displayed on all the month 12 payslips